Mot0193/ff2p-press/README.md

 The default preset is "medium"

 ## hevc_nvenc (hevc/H265 hardware accelerated for Nvidia GPUs)
-In general, all hardware-accelerated codecs provide worse quality than their software (cpu) versions (in this case, compared to libx265).
-But they are A LOT faster, even at the highest quality/preset settings, though they can't usually beat a good software encoder in terms of quality.
+In general, hardware-accelerated codecs may provide worse quality than their software (cpu) versions (in this case, compared to libx265), but they are A LOT faster, even at the highest quality/preset settings, though they can't usually beat a good software encoder in terms of quality.
 For this reason, I wouldn't go below the max preset for nvenc, and some options are completely hardcoded with the use of a high quality preset in mind (such as enabling double pass with the full resolution.
 Normally, lower presets might disable this)
 Note: Nvenc handles 2-pass encoding differently from software encoders.
 It performs both passes in a single run, so ff2ppress will go straight to the "final pass" instead of showing a separate first pass.